shubashwetha/semantic-video-retriever/README.md

 Each video is divided into fixed-length clips (e.g., 5 seconds per clip) using OpenCV.
 These shorter segments are treated as the searchable units.
 3.  **Output Organization**
 The converted .mp4 files are stored in video_data/converted_videos/.
 The scene clips are stored in video_data/scenes/.
 The time taken to process each video is logged to monitor performance and efficiency.

+**3. Extraction of CLIP Embeddings**<br>
+To semantically index each scene clip for later search:<br>
+1. **Middle Frame Extraction**
+The center frame of each 5-second clip is extracted using OpenCV to represent the scene visually. <br>
+2. **Embedding Generation**
+The frame is passed through OpenAI’s CLIP model (clip-vit-base-patch32) to produce a 512-dimensional embedding.<br>
+3. **Output Organization**
+Embeddings are saved as .npy files in the embeddings/ directory, with filenames matching the input clip.